Back to Top

 Augusta University is proud to be a designated Center of Academic Excellence, specifically in the area of Cyber Defense (CAE-CD).
 This designation is sponsored jointly by the National Security Agency (NSA) and several federal agencies.

-All regionally accredited two-year, four-year and graduate level institutions in the United States are eligible to apply for a Center of Academic Excellence designation.
-The goal of the CAE-CD designation is to offer programs designed to reduce vulnerability in our national information infrastructure by promoting higher education and research in cyber defense and producing professionals with cyber defense expertise.
-Augusta University's School of Computer and Cyber Sciences is in an elite class of higher education institutions, as less than 250 universities nationwide have the Center of Academic Excellence in Cyber Defense designation!
+Augusta University's School of Computer and Cyber Sciences (SCCS) is in an elite class of higher education institutions, as only 419 universities nationwide have the Center of Academic Excellence in Cyber Defense designation, and only 21 have the Cyber Operations designation!
 Visit the National Centers of Academic Excellence in Cyber Defense to learn more about the Centers of Academic Excellence designation.

 As cybersecurity students in the School of Computer and Cyber Sciences, you have access to many student activities and resources.
 We highly encourage students to join one of our student organizations, including the Association for Computing Machinery (ACM) club and Upsilon Pi Epsilon, our honors society chapter for computing and information disciplines.